Tech-at-DU/Swift-Classes/P0-Classes/content.md

 It's important to keep the different semantics for `let` in mind when dealing with classes and structs in Swift.

 ##Inheritance & Initializers
-Class inheritance in Swift works mostly as in Objective-C and other popular languages.
-There are two interesting aspects which I want to discuss in more detail: initializor inheritance and overriding.
+Inheritance in Swift works mostly as in Objective-C and other popular languages.
+There are two interesting aspects which I want to discuss in more detail: initializer inheritance and overriding.

-Let's add a method to our `User` class so that we can demonstrate method overriding:
+Let's add a `sayHi` method to our `User` class so that we can demonstrate method overriding:

     class User {
       var name: String = ""